Crimea profile

 Under Greek and Roman influence for centuries, in 1443 Crimea became the centre of a Tatar Khanate, which later fell under Ottoman control.

-Rival imperial ambitions in the mid 19th century led to the Crimean War when Britain and France, suspicious of Russian ambitions in the Balkans as the Ottoman Empire declined, sent troops.
+Rival imperial ambitions in the mid-19th Century led to the Crimean War when Britain and France, suspicious of Russian ambitions in the Balkans as the Ottoman Empire declined, sent troops.

-Given autonomous republic status within Russia after the Bolshevik revolution, Crimea was occupied by the Nazis in the early 1940s.
+Given autonomous republic status within Russia after the Bolshevik revolution, Crimea was occupied by Nazi Germany following Hitler's invasion of Russia in June 1941.

-Stalin accused the Tatars of collaborating with the German occupiers and deported them en masse to Central Asia and Siberia in 1944.
+Stalin accused the Tatars of collaborating with the German occupiers and deported them to Central Asia and Siberia in 1944.
 Many did not survive.

-Only as the Soviet Union collapsed were they allowed to return.
+Only as the Soviet Union collapsed in 1991 were they allowed to return.
 By the time over a quarter of a million did so in the early 1990s, it was to an independent Ukraine where they faced very high unemployment and extremely poor housing conditions.

 There were persistent tensions and protests over land rights, and allocation of land to Crimean Tatars was a contentious issue.